 - f.
-Child care expense when it allows an adult family member to be employed, to further their education, or seek employment. - g.
-Total medical expenses of all family members in households whose head, spouse, or co-head is elderly or disabled. - h.
-Disability assistance expenses that allow an adult family member to be employed include only those costs associated with attendant care or auxiliary apparatus for a disabled member of the family. - i.
-Familial or marital status when needed for head or spouse definition.
+Child care expense.
+When it allows an adult family member to be employed, to further their education, or seek employment. - g.
+Total health and medical care expenses.
+Expenses of all family members in households whose head, spouse, or co-head is elderly or disabled. - h.
+Disability assistance expenses.
+Expenses that allow an adult family member to be employed include only those costs associated with attendant care or auxiliary apparatus for a disabled member of the family. - i.
+Familial or marital status.
+When needed for head or spouse definition.